-Transforming Agricultural Land into Rainforest Habitat – NightWings
+Transforming Agricultural Land into Rainforest Habitat

 Trees Are The Answer

 “We’re very pleased to partner with Rainforest Rescue and work together to expand coastal rainforest habitat while also improving water quality for the benefit of a healthier reef.”

-Annie Schoenberger, owner and founder of NightWings, is committed to this land being a refuge for fruit bats in particular, including a bat rescue centre.
+Annie Schoenberger, owner and founder of NightWings, is committed to this land being a refuge for fruit bats in particular, including a bat rescue center.
 Once reforestation is complete NightWings will apply for Nature Refuge status for permanent protection.

 Stay in the loop

 Head over to Rainforest Rescue’s News page for the latest updates on our work preserving a vast biodiversity of plants and wildlife in our rainforests.
 Make sure you’re subscribed to our quarterly eNews to receive updates direct to your inbox!